Geothermal, Vertical Farming & Aquaculture

 - Local educational program

 Novus Earth’s controlled environment facilities are operated on sustainable geothermal energy.
 Each modular facility includes individualized environment pods that create customizable growing conditions for produce and aquaculture.
 The modular design effectively reduces cross-contamination of crops and enables the reproduction of the system in even the most remote locations.

 Deep geothermal wells are drilled to tap into the earth’s heat, requiring medium to high-grade heat to generate electricity.
 As electricity is produced, excess lower grade heat remains that can be used for non-electric utilization of geothermal heat for residential, commercial and industrial applications.

-From composting to aquaponics, the agriculture industry requires a significant source of heat.
+From composting to vertical farming, the agriculture industry requires a significant source of heat.
 The use of excess thermal energy for direct use applications can provide cost-efficient and reliable heat.
 Geothermal heat can be used to grow native trees and seedlings that can play an important part in ecosystem reforestation.
-Residual heat can also be used for temperature regulation for greenhouse and aquaponic facilities for optimal growth.
+Residual heat can also be used for temperature regulation for greenhouse and aquaculture facilities for optimal growth.

 Recreational & Service Industry